Pourskyy/NewbieVim/docs/git-github-setup.md

 bashCopyeval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_ed25519
 ```
 This start a program called "SSH agent" that manages your keys
 Tell the agent about your new key so it can use it

 - **Step 3**: Viewing your public key
 This step lets you see the public part of your key (the part you'll share with GitHub)
 ```bash
 bashCopycat ~/.ssh/id_ed25519.pub
 ```
-Shows the content of your public key file
-You'll see a long string of text that starts with "ssh-ed25519" and ends with your email
-This is what you'll copy to paste into GitHub in the next step
+Shows the content of your public key file you'll see a long string of text that starts with "ssh-ed25519" and ends with your email this is what you'll copy to paste into GitHub in the next step

-Think of it like this: You're creating a special lock and key
-You keep the private key (id_ed25519) secret on your computer
-while sharing the matching public lock (id_ed25519.pub)
-With GitHub so only your computer can access your account
+Think of it like this: You're creating a special lock and key you keep the private key (id_ed25519) secret on your computer while sharing the matching public lock (id_ed25519.pub) with GitHub so only your computer can access your account
-Add the SSH key to your GitHub account:
+> Add the SSH key to your GitHub account:

-- **Step 4**: Go to GitHub → Settings → SSH and GPG keys
+- **Step 4**: `Go to GitHub → Settings → SSH and GPG keys`
 Click "New SSH key"
 Paste your copied key and save